N1shkarsh-70/UrticaScanAI/README.md

 ---

-## 🏗️ System Architecture
+## System Architecture

 ![resunet](https://github.com/user-attachments/assets/cf9fe087-fa7c-4521-b8d1-e2216cab3659)

-Disclaimer
+## Disclaimer
 ⚠️ This application is a pre-diagnostic tool and is not a replacement for professional medical advice.
 Always consult a dermatologist for clinical evaluation and treatment.

-🙌 Contributions
+## Contributions
 Contributions, suggestions, and improvements are welcome!
-Feel free to fork the repo and open a pull request.
+If you'd like to contribute, please follow these steps:
+- Fork the repository.
+- Create a new branch for your feature/bug fix.
+- Make your changes and test thoroughly.
+- Submit a pull request explaining your changes and the problem they solve.